-Fundació Pau Costa (a Catalan association of fire-fighters) has developed MEFITU, а project addressed to schools close to zones affected by wildfires.
+Fundació Pau Costa (a Catalan association fire-fighters) of has developed MEFITU, a project addressed to schools close to zones affected by wildfires.
 The main aim of the program is that children and young people (but also teachers and parents) change their relationship with the scorched landscape by experiencing how woods regenerate following a wildfire.
 With this program, they intend to create an ecological culture of fire.